UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 Notes:

 In this slide deck,
-we will learn the basics of how to create repository that uses version control.
+we will learn the basics of how to create a repository that uses version control.

 ---